 --- The roofing over the garage was installed in March, 1996; the roofing over the house was installed in August, 2002.
 The house was last painted (Woodscapes Solid Hide Stain) in the summer of 2008.

 --- Annual town taxes as of March, 2015 were $8474.

 --- The house was tested for Radon in December of 1988, resulting in a pCi/l of 1.7.
 The accompanying letter states: “The Environmental Protection Agency (EPA) has set the non-action level for exposure to Radon gas in the home to be any level under 4.0 pCi/l.”

-Close to village center Contemporary.
-A unique combination of in-town proximity to the Williams College campus with privacy and affording near and distant views.
-Vaulted ceiling glass wall living room w/fireplace, dining area, 3 decks, 3-4 bedrooms, 2 car garage, spacious sound-proofed home office suite with separate entry, alcove plumbed & wired for kitchenette, waiting area, 3/4 bath & AC.
+Close to village center contemporary.
+A unique combination of in-town proximity to the williams college campus with privacy and affording near and distant views.
+Vaulted ceiling glass wall living room w/fireplace, dining area, 3 decks, 3-4 bedrooms, 2 car garage, spacious sound-proofed home office suite with separate entry, alcove plumbed & wired for kitchenette, waiting area, 3/4 bath & ac.
 Attractive low maintenance grounds, borders protected land and walking trails.
 Solar array installed 2015 reduces electric bill significantly.

-Courtesy of HARSCH ASSOCIATES
+Listed by HARSCH ASSOCIATES